 What’s “theistic” about that?
 You could argue that this isn’t theism, not without more clarification.
 There is ample room for disagreement about whether the uniquely all-inclusive way of newly interacting can be appropriately designated as God.
 As one sort of process theist I am always happy to explain why I believe that designation is indeed appropriate.
 But I do not object to other designations, e.g., Brahman/Dao/Sunyata/Nature, etc. All such terms are inadequate gestures toward what exceeds every classification (even the fluid classifications of process thought).

 So explain—why “God”?
-When I pray and meditate and worship sacramentally, I am at least dimly aware of myself as a less inclusive and partial way of newly interacting that is also intimately interacting (“dialoguing”) with the open wholeness of the uniquely all-inclusive way.
-To me this uniquely all-inclusive way is what St. Anselm famously called “that than which no greater can be conceived.”
+When I pray and meditate and worship sacramentally, I am at least dimly aware of myself as a less inclusive and partial way of newly interacting that is also intimately interacting (“dialoguing”) with the uniquely all-inclusive way.
+To me this uniquely all-inclusive way is what St. Anselm famously called “that than which a greater cannot be thought.”
 I analogically (metaphorically, symbolically …) attribute immeasurably greater versions of awareness, empathy, responsiveness, purposefulness, love, etc., to this all-inclusive way, because I take these to be among the most inclusive ways of newly interacting on my own level.
 I experience the interaction as oddly “I/You-ish,” even “I/Me-ish,” not just “I/It-ish,” as Martin Buber might say, and it is the oddly interpersonal-like character of this interaction, more than any other characteristic (like alleged omnipotence), that makes using the term “God” eminently fitting for me.

 What does this “God” have to do with the God of the Bible?
 It doesn’t match every snapshot in the Bible, since the Bible portrays God in a variety of ways that don’t even match one another!
 (More here.)
 But it fits some really important ones, like these: “From God, through God, and in God are all things” (Romans 11:36).
 “God is above all and through all and in all” (Ephesians 4:6).
 “In God we live and move and have our being” (Acts 17:28).
 “God is Love, and those who abide in love abide in God, and God abides in them” (1 John 4:16).
-Genesis 1 uses the terms of an ancient worldview to say that from the very beginning, without literally having vocal chords, God was in some sort of dialogue with a vast, dark, shapeless, fluid mess, summoning it to become a luminous, shapely, creative community.
+Even Genesis 1 uses the terms of an ancient worldview to say that from the very beginning God was in some sort of dialogical relationship with a vast, dark, shapeless, fluid mess, summoning it to become a luminous, shapely, creative community.
 God “spoke” to the chaos creatively, the chaos responded creatively, and that’s how we got this intricately interwoven community we call the world, with all its appealing and devastating surprises.
 (More here.)

 Is the God of process thought conscious?
 I’ve already mentioned that “I analogically (metaphorically, symbolically …) attribute immeasurably greater versions of awareness … to this all-inclusive way.”
 So, yes, the God of process thought can be called conscious (to me “consciousness” and “awareness” are near-synonyms).
 Here’s a further explanation: In process thought, God, the uniquely all-inclusive way of newly interacting, fully includes all other ways of newly interacting.
 This means that all conscious ways of newly interacting, human and non-human, are fully included in this all-inclusive way.
 God is fully consciousness-including.
 Now I intimately know one example that comes closest to what it would be like to be fully consciousness-including, namely, myself.
 When I am conscious of myself as conscious, I am intimately consciousness-including—not fully so, because I miss all sorts of details, and past moments of consciousness begin to fade, but intimately so.
 You know this of yourself too.
 And this comes closest to what it would be like to be fully consciousness-including—it’s most like my own and your own consciousness-including, only immeasurably more so.
 Maybe you could call it “transconscious,” to emphasize this immeasurable difference, but it’s not less than conscious.